microsoft/tilecode/language.md

 ### Direction Predicates

 If a tile predicate has identified a sprite witness, then we may wish to constrain the direction of that sprite.
 Selecting the sprite witness in the column to the right of the **Do** label, brings up the direction predicate menu.
 The currently selected direction predicate (resting) is selected and may be changed by navigating to the desired new predicate and selecting it.
 Note that the direction predicate is reflected in the tile predicate in the When section, as the predicate takes part in the pattern matching, as described previously.

 ### Commands

-When a rule successfully fires, the commands in the Do section of the rule are issued to the center tile/sprite as well as the four tile/sprites adjacent to the center.
-Each object (tile/sprite) maintains a log of the commands sent to it.

 Commands:
 - **move**